+,

-Use method of images to determine the potential in a region
+• Use method of images to determine the potential in a region

-• Solve Laplace's equation to determine the potential in a region given the potential or charge
+· Solve Laplace's equation to determine the potential in a region given the potential or charge

 distribution at the boundary (Cartesian, spherical and cylindrical coordinates)

 • Use multipole expansion to determine the leading contribution to the potential at large distances

 from a charge distribution

-Calculate the field of a polarized object
+· Calculate the field of a polarized object

 Find the location and amount of all bound charges in a dielectric material

 Apply Biot-Savart Law and Ampere's Law to compute magnetic field due to a current distribution

 Compute vector potential of a localized current distribution using multipole expansion

-Calculate magnetic field from the vector potential
+• Calculate magnetic field from the vector potential

 Calculate the field of a magnetized object

-Compute the bound surface and volume currents in a magnetized object
+• Compute the bound surface and volume currents in a magnetized object

 Compute magnetization, H field, susceptibility and permeability

 1. Vector Algebra

 2.Differential and Integral Calculus

 3.Curvilinear Coordinates and the Dirac Delta Functions

 4. Electrostatics and Electric Potential

 5.Conductors

 6.Special Techniques

-Course 7.Separation of variables
+Q 7.Separation of variables

-Schedule 8.Multipole Expansion
+Course 8.Multipole Expansion

 Schedule 9.
 Electric field in matters

-10.The electric displacement
+10. The electric displacement

 11.Magnetostatics and Lorentz force

 12.Divergence and curl of B

 13.Magnetic vector Potential

 14.Magnetization

 15.Field of magnetized objects and magnetic fields

 Homework Reading the textbook before the class is very important.

+Homowork rectaing the telebook solute the cases is very important.

 Grading Your course grade is largely determined by a combination of your performance on homework and online

+• participation

 System participation

-System

-Textbooks /

-Reading List Introduction to ElectromagnetismJ.D.
+Textbooks / Introduction to ElectromagnetismJ.D.
 GriffithsCambridge University Press20199.7811083335e+12

-Trouving Libr

-1
+Reading List

 Websites

+110001000

 Website of

 Laboratory

 Additional

 Information

-mormation
+imor mation

-Course Name Seminar in Electromagnetism II Semester, Year 1st semester Number of Credits 1 Credit Course level 2000 Course Number 027010 Instructor(s) (Institution) SUZUKI Hisao(大学院理学研究院) Course Objectives A theoretical treatment of classical electromagnet electromagnetic waves, potentials and fields, radia of electromagnetics include: Course Goals Develop a strong background in electromagnetic theory and understand and its applications based on Maxwell's equations.
-Course Schedule Electromotive force Electromagnetic induction Maxwell's equations Conservation laws Conservation laws Waves in one dimension Electromagnetic waves in vacuum and matter Absorption and dispersion, guided waves Review and The potential formulation Continuous distributions and point charges Dipole radiation Point charges The special theory of relativity Relativistic mechanics Relativistic electrodynamics Homework Each week, the homework assignment requires discussed in class. students to solve several problems relevant to the topics Grading System Class Performance: 10% Homework: 40% Final Exam: 50% Textbooks / Reading List Introduction to electrodynamicsDavid J. Griffiths Harlow : Pearson20149.7812 920214e+12 Websites Website of Laboratory Additional Information
+Course Name Seminar in Electromagnetism II Semester, Year 1st semester Number of Credits 1 Credit Course level 2000 Course Number 027010 Instructor(s) (Institution) SUZUKI Hisao(大学院理学研究院) Course Objectives A theoretical treatment of classical electromagnetism.
+Fundamental concepts of electromagnetics include: electromagnetic waves, potentials and fields, radiation, and relativity.
+Course Goals Develop a strong background in electromagnetic theory and understand and its applications based on Maxwell's equations.
+Course Schedule 1.
+Electromotive force 2.
+Electromagnetic induction 3.
+Maxwell's equations 4.
+Conservation laws 5.
+Waves in one dimension 6.
+Electromagnetic waves in vacuum and matter 7.
+Absorption and dispersion, guided waves 8.
+Review and The potential formulation 9.
+Continuous distributions and point charges 10.
+Dipole radiation 11.
+Point charges 12.
+The special theory of relativity 13.
+Relativistic mechanics 14.
+Relativistic electrodynamics 15.
+Final exam Homework Each week, the homework assignment requires discussed in class. s students to solve several problems relevant to the topics Grading System Class Performance: 10% Homework: 40% Final Exam: 50% Textbooks / Reading List Introduction to electrodynamicsDavid J. Griffiths Harlow : Pearson20149.7812 920214e+12 Websites Website of Laboratory Additional Information